Private Dancer: Critical reception

 The album received a positive reception from critics.
 The Los Angeles Times wrote that Turner's voice "melts vinyl".

 Debby Miller, in a July 1984 Rolling Stone review, felt that the album was a powerful comeback, with Turner's voice "rasping but strong", and a range of songs that were all good in a "modern rock setting" that was "neither detached nor very fussy".
-Robert Christgau of The Village Voice felt that she was able to deliver with honesty the "middlebrow angst of contemporary professional songwriting" and remain in control of an album with four different production teams to give it a "seamless authority".
-Also noted was Turner's ability to give energy and raw emotion to slickly produced professional pop/rock songs, its long term legacy is that the softening of her raw Southern soul style produced a "landmark" in the "evolution of pop-soul music".
+Robert Christgau of The Village Voice felt that she embraced the "middlebrow angst of contemporary professional songwriting".
+He said that "four different production teams" on the project was a "sign of desperation", despite the resulting "seamless authority" of the album.